r-hyperspec/pkg-skeleton/CONTRIBUTING.md

 ## Code Licensing

-By contributing, you understand and agree that your work becomes the part of the `SKELETON` project and will be licensed under the [GNU GPL v3](https://github.com/r-hyperspec/hySpc.skeleton/blob/master/LICENSE).
+`hyperSpec` and its associated repos were originally licensed under GPL-3 but as of June 2020 we are migrating to the MIT license.
+All future contributions will be MIT licensed.
+By contributing, you understand and agree that your work becomes the part of the `SKELETON` project and will be licensed under the [MIT license](https://github.com/r-hyperspec/hySpc.skeleton/blob/master/LICENSE).

 ## Reporting Bugs and Submitting Suggestions